martialboniou/poe_filter_demo/README.md

 Note
 ====

 This is a demo created for documentation purpose.
-The author only spent 3 hours.

 Goal
 ====

 - Extract `item-data` from the website of [Path Of Exile](http://www.pathofexile.com) game by Grinding Gear Games
-- Generate Awakening compatible loot filter blocks from:

-  - crossed requirements (mainly for armour; ie. STR/DEX, INT...)
+- Generate Awakening compatible loot filter Show blocks for crossed requirements (ie. STR/DEX, INT... in `item-data/armour`)
-  - attributs (ie. base weapon w/ Attacks per second > 1.5; **TODO**)

-- Compress item names in list (**TODO**)
+- Compress item names in list by checking there's no name conflict with other databases (weapons, currency, jewelry... *TODO* add map placeholders and maraketh weapons

 Usage
 =====